AdrianKlessa/random_notebooks/README.md

 * `symplectic_integration.ipynb` - Comparison of symplectic and non-symplectic integrators for physics simulations
 * `superdense_coding_proof.MD` - A case-by-case analysis / proof of correctness of the superdense coding quantum protocol
 * `network-traffic-classification-attack-detection.ipynb` - Training (and interpreting using SHAP) a LightGBM model on the UNSW_NB15 network traffic dataset
+* `elgamal_signature.ipynb` - A simple, naive implementation of the ElGamal digital signature scheme